Shakti: Goddesses classifications

-The many personified goddesses represent the nearest "visible expression of Śakti".
-The numerous Hindu goddesses are nominally categorized into two groups: "pan-Indian goddesses" and "local goddesses".
-The goddesses referred to as "pan-Indian" are known widely across India and are chiefly "Brahminical and consequently orthodox", though some of them tend to be unorthodox.
-These goddesses usually have fully developed mythologies, with assurance from textual sources and are highly found in temples, both large and small, where they are represented anthropomorphically.
-While goddesses like Lakshmi, associated with prosperity and luck, and Saraswati, the goddess of knowledge, have become known outside India; the most famous Hindu goddess happens to be Kali, who is frequently mistaken to be the "goddess of death and destruction".
-Despite being associated with death and although having destructive qualities, Kali, represents a greater power embodying liberation and protection.
-Evidently, the personifications of benign aspects of Shakti, like goddesses Lakshmi and Saraswati, differ from goddesses Kali and Durga, who personify the fierce aspects of Shakti.
+While goddesses like Lakshmi, associated with prosperity and luck, and Saraswati, the goddess of knowledge have become known outside India; the most famous Hindu goddess happens to be Kali, who is frequently mistaken to be the "goddess of death and destruction".
+Despite being associated with death and although having destructive qualities, Kali, represents a greater power epitomizing liberation and protection.
+Evidently, the personifications of the benign (saumya) aspects of Shakti, like Lakshmi and Saraswati, differ from Kali and Durga, who personify the fierce (raudra) aspects of Shakti.

+Divine ambivalence

+The Devi Mahatmya consistently reaffirms the ambiguous nature of the Goddess.
+Two significant names for the goddess are Ambika ('mother dear' or 'good woman'), representing her auspicious and benign side; and Chandika (fierce, cruel, impetuous), representing her fierce and inauspicious side.
+She is also called mahadevi, mahasuri: 'the great goddess, the great demoness'.

 In much of Hindu thought, there is no concept of a singular benignant god or goddess and a distinct evil power.
 All the deities are facets of the one Brahman, the progenitor of everything, including both positive and negative aspects of life.
 However may the many goddesses appear on the outside, they are essentially embodiments of Shakti.
 In this context, the pan-Indian goddesses personify both the positive and negative, or benign and fierce aspects of Shakti.

 There are goddesses who personify benign aspects of Shakti - "the power of devotion, wisdom, love or compassion, etc", and then there are goddesses who are described as "essentially fierce", they personify the more active powers of protection and destruction, and need their worshippers to confront their fears to receive the goddess's grace.
-A significant fact to be considered here is that the "goddesses are essentially benign and essentially fierce".
+A significant fact to be remembered here is that the "goddesses are essentially benign and essentially fierce".
 Those goddesses who are benign are not completely so, as they may have a fierce side to their personalities.
 Similarly, the fierce goddesses may have a benign aspect to their characters.
 This dualistic nature of the goddesses emphasize the contradictory nature of divine power or any power or energy.
 Evidently, the power of fire, needed to sustain life, can and does decimate it.
 Likewise, the power responsible for creation is the same power that will destroy it regularly, or more accurately dematerialize life, transmuting it into unmanifest state again.